gi-bielefeld/plast/README.md

    genomeReadsC.fasta
    ```

-   If we additionally want to require that at least two colors should cover each alignment that we want to find, we have to specify this by a quorum (`-m 2`):
+   If we additionally want to require that sequences of at least two colors
+   should support each alignment that we want to find, we have to specify this
+   by a quorum (`-m 2`):

    ```
    PLAST Search -i someGraph -q myQueries.q -s mySearchSet.txt -m 2